Close Search

 LEARN ABOUT CHANGES TO COLORDAO DRAW SYSTEM HERE

-We often get asked about the Colorado hybrid draw.
-Simply explained, hunt codes requiring 6 or more resident preference points to draw will have 20% of available licenses for deer, elk, and antelope issued through a random drawing.
-The number of preference points required to draw shall be determined by the average number of points a Colorado resident needed to draw during the previous three-year period with one exception.
-A minimum of 5 individual preference points is required for an applicant to participate in the hybrid random drawing.
-Group applications are not eligible to participate in the random drawing.
-The hybrid random drawing occurs after the regular initial drawing.
-So, in almost every case, non-residents will have already had an opportunity in the initial drawing and no non-resident permits are available in the hybrid draw.
+Colorado uses a hybrid draw for some units.
+In hunt codes requiring six or more resident preference points to draw, Colorado will issue 20% of available licenses for deer, elk, and antelope through a random drawing.
+The number of preference points required to draw shall be determined by calculating the average number of points a Colorado resident needed in order to draw the permit during the previous three-year period with one year of lag.
+A minimum of five preference points is required for an individual applicant to participate in the hybrid random drawing.
+Group applications are not eligible to participate.
+The hybrid draw occurs after the regular drawing, so in almost every case, non-residents will have already met their quota in the initial drawing, leaving no non-resident permits available in the hybrid draw.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!

 Colorado has a secondary draw.
-Most of the hunts in the secondary draw are tags for hunts that did not have enough applicants in the primary draw to exhaust them.
-Starting in 2021, CPW also added hunt codes that were turned back or not paid for before the secondary draw deadline.
-CPW has also excluded all tags from that list that took 5 points or more to draw in the primary draw.
-The secondary draw application deadline is June 30th at 8 p.m.
-(MT).
-The payment deadline will be July 21st (MT).
-There are no preference points available in the secondary draw for elk, deer, antelope, and bear licenses.
+Most of the tags in the secondary draw are tags for hunts that did not have enough applicants in the primary draw to exhaust them.
+In 2021, CPW also began adding all permits that are returned or not paid for by the time the secondary draw list comes out.
+CPW will exclude all tags from that list that took five or more points to draw in the primary drawing.
+The deadline for the secondary draw is June 30 at 8 p.m.
+MDT.
+The payment deadline is July 21.
+Any eligible hunter ages twelve through seventeen will receive preference in the secondary draw for elk, deer, antelope, and bear licenses.
 Applicants will need to purchase a qualifying hunting license to enter the secondary draw.
 Preference points are not considered in the secondary draw, and applicants will neither gain nor lose points.

 Consult with Hunters Who Have Hunted in Your Unit, Join Now!

-If you draw a permit and harvest a Rocky Mountain bighorn ram of at least ½ curl or mountain goat, you must wait 5 years before being able to apply for a Rocky Mountain bighorn sheep with a special hunt code or mountain goat again.
-This license is exempt from this waiting period.
-If you harvest a Desert bighorn sheep, you must wait 5 years to apply for another desert sheep drawing.
-If you harvest an antlered moose, you can never again apply for an antlered or either-sex moose license in Colorado.
-If you do not harvest the animal, there is no waiting period before applying.
+If you draw a permit and harvest any mountain goat or a Rocky Mountain bighorn ram for at least one-half curl, you must wait five years before applying again.
+Any Rocky Mountain bighorn sheep taken with an auction, raffle, or special management ram license is exempt from this waiting period.
+If you harvest a Desert bighorn sheep, you may never apply again for an antlered or either-sex moose license.
+If you draw a permit for any of these species but do not harvest, there is no waiting period to apply again.

 Colorado Hunting Fees

-Colorado requires applicants to first purchase a qualifying hunting license (small game license) in order to enter the draw.
-Applicants will no longer be charged a preference point fee for elk, deer, antelope, and bear.
-Sheep, moose, and mountain goat applicants will have the option of purchasing a $100 point if unsuccessful or opting out and just participating in the draw and if unsuccessful will simply remain at the same point level.
-Remember that all male or either-sex hunts for sheep, moose, and mountain goat require at least 3 preference points to be considered in the draw.
-That means you must already have or continue to acquire preference points until you have accumulated 3 preference points just to have an opportunity to draw a permit.
-After you have accumulated your 3 preference points, every point acquired after that will be a weighted point, which will increase your odds of drawing.
+Colorado requires applicants to first purchase a qualifying small game hunting license in order to enter the draw.
+Applicants are not charged a preference point fee for elk, deer, antelope, and bear.
+Sheep, moose, and mountain goat applicants will have the option of purchasing a $100 point if unsuccessful.
+Alternatively, these applicants can opt out of the $100 point if unsuccessful and remain at the same point level.
+Remember, all male or either-sex hunts for sheep, moose, and mountain goat require at least three preference points to be considered in the draw.
+That means you must continue to acquire preference points until you have accumulated three points just to have a chance at drawing a permit.
+After you have accumulated three preference points, every additional point will be weighted point and theoretically increase your odds of drawing.

 Colorado Hunting | Hunter Requirements

-Anyone born on or after January 1, 1949 must have completed an approved hunter education course before applying.
-You must carry your hunter education card or proof while hunting.
+Anyone born on or after January 1, 1949, must have completed an approved hunter education course before applying.
+You must carry your hunter education card or another form of proof while hunting.
 You can validate your hunter education card at most license vendors.
-Once your hunter education card has been validated, you will not need to carry it with you while in the field.
+A validated hunting license will be marked with a “V”.
+Once your hunter education has been validated, you will not need to carry it with you while in the field.

 Colorado has a free apprentice license that serves as a one-year waiver of the hunter education requirement with the aim of getting new hunters into the field.
 It can only be obtained twice and allows for the purchase of hunting permits.
-The apprentice license holder must be at least 12 years old to hunt big game and must be accompanied by a mentor at all times in the field.
-The mentor must meet the hunter education requirements and be at least 18 years old.
+The apprentice license holder must be at least twelve years old to hunt big game and must be accompanied by a mentor at all times in the field.
+A mentor must be at least eighteen years old and meet the hunter education requirements.
+A mentor can accompany up to two apprentices in the field.

-Colorado law requires hunters to wear at least 500 square inches of solid fluorescent orange or solid fluorescent pink above the waist as well as a fluorescent orange hat or head covering while hunting antelope, bear, deer, elk, or moose with any firearms license.
-Hunter orange is not required when hunting goat or sheep.
+Colorado law requires hunters to wear at least 500 square inches of solid fluorescent orange or solid fluorescent pink above the waist as well as an orange or pink hat or head covering while hunting antelope, bear, deer, elk, or moose with any firearm permit.
+Hunter orange or pink is not required when hunting goats or sheep.

-All off-highway vehicles operated in Colorado on public lands must have a valid Colorado OHV registration, which is $25.25.
+All off-highway vehicles operated in Colorado on public lands must have a valid Colorado OHV registration, which costs $26.25.

 Colorado Hunting Age Restrictions

-Youth may apply for a preference point if they turn 12 years old by December 31st of the application year.
-Youth may apply for a permit at age 11 as long as they turn 12 years old before the end of the hunting season applied for.
-At the age of 12, you can hunt big game in Colorado.
+Youth may apply for a preference point if they turn twelve years old by December 31 of the application year.
+At age eleven, youth may buy or apply for a license if they will turn twelve before the end of season on the license.
+Youth cannot hunt with the license until they turn twelve.

 Colorado Hunting Point Structure

-If you draw your first choice or fail to apply for any big game species for 10 years, your points will be purged for that species.
+If you draw your first choice, or if fail to apply for any big game species for ten years, your points will be purged for that species.

-The odds we list for sheep, moose, and goat are based upon the number of non-resident applicants with 3 preference points.
+The odds we list for sheep, moose, and goat are based upon the number of non-resident applicants with three preference points.
 The odds are simple odds and are calculated without consideration of weighted points.
-If you want to see your exact draw odds based off the number of weighted points you have, you can use the research tool at research.huntinfool.com.
-Select the hunt you wish to apply for, enter the number of weighted points you have, and this will give your exact draw odds from the previous year.
-The elk, deer, and antelope odds are listed as the minimum number of preference points an applicant drew with in the 2024 draw.
+If you want to see your exact draw odds based on the number of weighted points you have, go to https://www.huntinfool.com/drawodds/viewer and select the hunt you wish to apply for.
+In put your weighted point total to receive your exact draw odds from the previous year.

 Colorado Hunting Youth Information

-Any eligible hunter age 12-17 will receive preference in the secondary draw for elk, deer, antelope, and bear licenses.
+Any eligible hunter aged twelve through seventeen will receive preference in the secondary draw for elk, deer, antelope, and bear licenses.
 Preference point fees are waived for all species for youth applicants.
-Youth hunters, 12-17 years of age, may receive up to 15% of the limited doe antelope, antlerless and either-sex deer, or antlerless elk licenses established for each unit during the regular rifle and private land-only rifle seasons.
-In addition, Colorado is offering late season antlerless elk and doe antelope opportunities.
+Youth hunters may receive up to fifteen percent of the limited doe antelope, antlerless and either-sex deer, or antlerless elk licenses established for each unit.
+These licenses are available by draw for all seasons and methods of take, including early and late rifle seasons.
 Group applications will not be accepted.
-Licenses not drawn by youth will be available to the public.
-The permit prices for youth are considerably less expensive.
+Licenses not drawn by youth will be made available to the public.
+Permit prices for youth are considerably less expensive.

 Colorado Hunting Weapon Restrictions

 In-line muzzleloaders are legal.
-Muzzleloader hunters cannot use pelletized powder, smokeless powder, or sabots.
-Open or “iron” sights are mandatory with no scopes of any kind.
+Muzzleloader hunters may not use pelletized powder, smokeless powder, or sabots.
+Open or “iron” sights are mandatory; no scopes of any kind are allowed.
 Fiber optic sights or fluorescent paint incorporated into or on open or iron sights are legal.
-Electronic or battery-powered devices cannot be incorporated onto or attached to the muzzleloading firearm.
+Electronic or battery-powered devices may not be incorporated onto or attached to a muzzleloading firearm.
 A minimum of .40 caliber is required to hunt deer and antelope, and a minimum of .50 caliber is required to hunt elk and moose.
 Archery equipment may not be used during muzzleloader seasons.

-Firearms and bows carried on an OHV must be fully enclosed in a hard or soft case, and rifles must be unloaded in the chamber and magazine when on an OHV.
-A muzzleloader is considered unloaded when it does not have a primer or percussion cap on.
+Firearms and bows carried on an OHV must be fully enclosed in a hard or soft case, and rifles must have an empty chamber, and magazine.
+If you are in a vehicle, a rifle may not have a bullet in the chamber and a muzzleloader may not have a primer or percussion cap on.

 Other Tag Opportunities | Colorado

-Colorado has raffle and auction Governor type permits.
-For more information, go to http://cpw.state.co.us/thingstodo/Pages/RaffleAuction.aspx.
-You can also refer to our January 2025 issue in the “Governor, Commissioner, and Conservation Tags” article.
+Colorado has raffle and auction Governor-type permits.
+For more information, go to https://cpw.state.co.us/activities/hunting/big-game/auction-and-raffle-licenses.
+You can also refer to the article “Governor, Commissioner, and Conservation Tags” in our January 2026 issue.

 Search Our Database for Available Colorado Big Game Hunts